tkaitchuck/aHash/README.md

 # Non-Goals

+AHash is not:
+* A cryptographically secure hash
-AHash is not intended to be a cryptographically secure hash, nor is it intended for network or persisted use.
+* Intended to be a MAC
+* Intended for network or persisted use

 Different computers using aHash will arrive at different hashes for the same input.
 Similarly the same computer running different versions of the code may hash the same input to different values.